MetaMask/metamask-docs/wallet/connect/index.md

 which allow you to interact with users' Ethereum accounts in MetaMask.
 For most dapps, we recommend integrating with MetaMask using the SDK or third-party libraries in conjunction with the Wallet API, to take advantage of the SDK's benefits.
-However, you can also connect to MetaMask directly using the Wallet API.
+However, you can also connect to the MetaMask extension directly using the Wallet API.

 Get started with the [Wallet API](wallet-api.md).